Implementing remote monitoring often requires more than one partner. Learn where to start and how to plan a successful rollout.

 Android vs. Legacy OS

 Unlike in the past, when Windows was the primary operating system in the field, warehouse professionals today have multiple operating systems to consider as they ponder their options for upgrades.
-“Each platform choice offers distinct capabilities and end users will need to determine which offers the best option to support their requirements,” the authors of the Ivanti/VDI study note.
+“Each platform choice offers distinct capabilities and end users will need to determine which offers the best option to support their requirements,” note the authors of the Ivanti/VDI study.

 This requires a thorough reevaluation.
 “For a user base that has been traditionally risk-averse … addressing this represents a critical decision for organizations focused on minimizing disruption,” notes the study.